-Application materials for first-year admission for Fall 2016 enrollment and transfer admission for Spring 2016 or Fall 2016 enrollment will be available at Common App Online starting August 1, 2015.
+Application materials for first-year admission for Fall 2016 enrollment and transfer admission for all 2016 enrollment are available at Common App Online.
 Please note that the Common Application is a a completely online system, so applications will be available in electronic form only; paper versions will not be available.

-Are you an International Student?
-First-year or transfer student applicants who are not U.S. citizens or U.S. permanent residents should read our International Student Applicant information page in addition to the relevant pages above.
+Are you an international student?
+First-year or transfer student applicants who are not U.S. citizens or U.S. permanent residents should read our International Applicant information page in addition to the relevant pages above.

-Are you a U.S. Veteran?
-First-year or transfer student applicants who are U.S. armed forces veterans should read our U.S. Veteran Applicant information page in addition to the relevant pages above.
+Are you a U.S. veteran?
+First-year or transfer student applicants who are U.S. armed forces veterans should read our U.S. Veteran information page in addition to the relevant pages above.

-Are you a Home-Schooled Student?
-Please read our home-schooled student information page in addition to the relevant pages above.
+Are you a homeschooled student?
+Please read our Homeschooled Applicant information page in addition to the relevant pages above.

 Statement of Non-Discrimination: Amherst College does not discriminate in its admission or employment policies and practices on the basis of factors such as race, sex, sexual orientation, gender identity, gender expression, age, color, religion, national origin, disability or veteran status.
 The College complies with federal and state legislation and regulations regarding non-discrimination.
 Inquiries should be addressed to the Interim Chief Diversity Officer, Amherst College, P.O.
 Box 5000, Amherst, MA 01002-5000.